Astra-Alliance/astra-alliance.github.io/about.md

 permalink: /about/
 ---

-This site brings together training resources, links, informative posts and diary events for trainee teachers studying with the [Astra Alliance](http://www.astra-alliance.com).
+This site brings together training resources, links, informative posts and diary events for trainee & newly qualified teachers studying with the [Astra Alliance](http://www.astra-alliance.com).

+All trainee teacher cotent is colour coded in 'blue', but content for newly qualified teachers (NQTs) is highlighted in 'red' (including diary events).

 ## Useful Links